ppcano/ember-mk/Readme.md

 ## Building Ember-mk

-Install gems with _bundle install_ and execute _rake_ task, ember-mk  will be created on the _dist_ directory.
+Install/Updates gems with _bundle install_ or _bundle update_ and execute _rake_ task, ember-mk  will be created on the _dist_ directory.

 Import the js and css files to your project.
 Also include jquery.transit.js on your project.